Call (888) 883-2483

 Making an Appeal

-If the VA continues to refuse to adjust your disability rating, or if they have denied your application to receive benefits altogether, you can team up with one of our attorneys to make an appeal.
+If the VA denies your claim for compensation or give you too low of a disability rating, you can team up with one of our attorneys to make an appeal.
 VA appeals start at the regional level, but they can move to higher courts if necessary.
-Having a skilled attorney on your team when appealing to the VA can increase your chances of a ruling that meets your needs.
+Having a skilled attorney on your team when appealing to the VA can increase your chances of a favorable outcome.

 Many of the diseases linked to exposure to Agent Orange and other toxic substances housed at Fort McClellan can get worse over time.
 Because these degenerative diseases have a known pattern of increased disability, it seems intuitive that the VA would raise a Veteran’s disability rating to compensate for changes in symptoms.
 However, this is not always the case.
 If the VA is unwilling to increase your disability rating due to changes in your symptoms, filing an appeal can be your best option.

 If you are suffering from a degenerative disease due to exposure to the toxic substances stored at Fort McClellan, you deserve to receive the benefits that you need to take care of yourself and your family.
-If your condition leaves you unable to work, you may even be eligible to receive a 100% disability rating from the VA.
+If your condition leaves you completely debilitated, you may even be eligible to receive a 100% disability rating from the VA.

-However, if the VA does not give you a rating that fits your condition, it is well worth it to make an appeal.
-Our team of compassionate and experienced attorneys is committed to helping our fellow Veterans navigate the appeals process and get the benefits they need to keep recovering and supporting themselves and their families.
+However, if the VA does not give you a rating that fits your condition, it is well worth the effort to make an appeal.
+Our team of compassionate and experienced attorneys are committed to helping our fellow Veterans navigate the appeals process and get the benefits they need to keep recovering and supporting themselves and their families.
 If you need to make an appeal to the VA, let us fight by your side to help you get the best possible outcome.

 Established in 1965 by Vietnam War veteran and attorney John Stevens Berry Sr., Berry Law Firm is a team of veterans dedicated to defending, safeguarding, and fighting to protect the rights of veterans.
 Over the decades, thousands of veterans from across the country and all branches of the military have trusted our firm with their cases and, more importantly, their futures.